Link and Zelda | Champions | Ganon and Yiga Clan | Monsters and Mooks | Hylians and Sheikah | Other Races | Others

 - Legacy Character: Based on his title and role so far, he seems to fulfill the same role as the Old Man from the original The Legend of Zelda.
 He also fulfills the role of the Hyrule King, like Daphnes Nohansen Hyrule.

 - Leitmotif: Notably, his is the original Hyrule Castle theme from previous games, despite the song being completely reworked for this one.

 - Moving the Goalposts: He promises Link the Paraglider if he gets a special treasure from a Sheikah Shrine.
 After Link obtains the Spirit Orb from inside, the Old Man tells him to do the same at three other shrines on the plateau in exchange for the paraglider.
 It's eventually explained that getting Link to obtain the runes, increase his health or stamina with the Spirit Orbs, and learn how to traverse the Great Plateau were his original goals for Link in the first place.

 - Mr. Exposition: He tells Link of how Hyrule fell to ruin and points him in the direction of vanquishing the Calamity Ganon.

-- Not a Game: He uses this phrase when stressing to Zelda how important it is that she master her sacred powers.
-The person in question fully understands how important it is, and all saying that does is make Zelda feel more inadequate.
+- Not a Game: He uses this phrase when stressing to Zelda how important it is that she master her sacred powers, as he feels she's focusing on researching Sheikah tech to distract herself from trying to unlock them.

 - Parents as People: He dearly loved his daughter, Zelda, but put a lot of pressure on her to fulfill her role.
 He admits that he was wrong for doing so.